YasmineBB/saucehub/README.md

 ### Homepage

 Beneath the hero image is some leading text which, alongside the photo, hopes to show the user that this page will provide them with both what they are looking for as well as the incentive to stay and explore the site.
-This slogan text also links to the Find Your Sauce and Make your sauce pages when hovered over on desktop view, and highlighted in green on mobile view.
+This slogan text also links to the Find Your Sauce and Make your sauce pages and is highlighted in green with a slightly larger font to maintain good accessibility.

 ### Your Spice Level Section